 Provides guidance for integrating CHWs on clinical care teams in order to increase patient knowledge and medication adherence in a variety of primary care settings.

 How CHWs Help Dental Providers

-Describes the contributions CHWs can offer for improving dental health disparities.
+Describes the contributions CHWs can offer to help dental providers and to address dental health disparities.

 Organization(s): Minnesota Community Health Worker Alliance